 False Cause

-This is when someone shoots into the dark with something happened so that means this other thing happened so therefore this thing is true.
+This is when someone shoots into the dark with something that happened, which means this other thing happened and is true.

-There is no way a person could possible back up that claim with any evidence.
+There is no way a person could back up that claim with any evidence.

-You will have to prove the one thing has strong evidence and a real impact on the second thing.
+You will have to prove that one thing has strong evidence and a tangible impact on the second thing.

 Slippery Slope

 This is another favorite.
-This is the one that really works on people’s fears and faith.
-If this one thing happens then you will allow all this evil to happen as well.
-So don’t do this one thing or Hitler and human goat hybrids.
+It really works on people’s fears and faith.
+If this one thing happens, then you will allow all this evil to happen as well.
+So don’t do this one thing, or Hitler and human goat hybrids will.

-If you can show evidence for A causing B causing C causing D… then maybe you have something there, but usually people are playing the ‘what if’ game and there are too many variables in the ‘what if’ game.
+If you can show evidence for A causing B, causing C, causing D… then maybe you have something there.
+However, usually, people are playing the ‘what if’ game, and there are too many variables in the ‘what if’ game.

 Weak Analogy

-If we removed this false fallacy from social media discourse, we would be removing three quarters of the arguments for anything.
+If we removed this false fallacy from social media discourse, we would be eliminating three-quarters of the arguments for anything.
 This is comparing one set of things with another set of things and calling it apples and apples rather than apples and oranges.

-Some bad people kill people with their cars and we don’t take all people’s cars away when that happens so why would we take all guns away if only a few people are using them to kill innocence?
+Some bad people kill people with their cars, and we don’t take all people’s cars away when that happens, so why would we take all guns away if only a few people are using them to kill innocents?

-My logical answer to my own logical fallacy example?
-Cars were invented to go from point A to point B and some of the side effects of being responsible for a mass piece of metal exploding gas to go fast will sometimes go wrong.
-Guns are made to kill things and so when someone uses a gun to kill a bunch of people, they are using the gun for exactly what the gun was made to do.
+My logical answer to a logical fallacy example?
+Cars were invented to go from point A to point B, and some of the side effects of being responsible for a mass piece of metal exploding gas to go fast will sometimes go wrong.
+Guns are made to kill things, and so when someone uses a gun to kill a bunch of people, they are using the gun precisely what the gun was made to do.

 Also, the government heavily regulates cars, so…